Healthcare in Thailand

 Health insurance and fees in Thailand

-As we've mentioned a number of times throughout this article, it's important to have proper health insurance when living in Thailand.
+As we've mentioned several times throughout this article, proper health insurance is important when living in Thailand.

-In most cases, public health insurance works quite well and the quality of healthcare in most hospitals, including public hospitals, is very good.
+In most cases, public health insurance works quite well, and the quality of healthcare in most hospitals, including public hospitals, is very good.
 On the other hand, public insurance does have its drawbacks.
-You may have to deal with longer waiting times and you won't be able to pick your doctor.
+You may have to deal with longer waiting times, and you won't be able to pick up your doctor.

 Private healthcare in Thailand works really well and grants you access to modern hospitals and facilities.
 You will also be able to choose the doctors you want to work with and find English-speaking personnel relatively easily.

 Whenever you seek medical care in Thailand, it is important to have your medical insurance documents with you.
-If ever you are admitted to the hospital, you will be required to pay upfront for any treatment and then be reimbursed by your insurance.
-Most hospitals will recognize international private medical insurance, but you will need to pay for any services that are not covered by your insurance before you can be discharged from the hospital.
+If you are admitted to the hospital, you will be required to pay upfront for any treatment and then be reimbursed by your insurance company.
+Most hospitals will recognize international private medical insurance.
+Doctors and hospitals won't ask you to pay for treatment up front, but they will not discharge you from the hospital until you pay your bill in full or make arrangements to pay it off in monthly instalments.

 There are many insurance companies to choose from, according to your needs and budget.
 Some of the leading health insurance providers are:

-Consider having a look at their offers according to your needs and get a free quote on Expat.com's Health Insurance for expatriates in Thailand page.
+Consider reviewing their offers according to your needs and getting a free quote on Expat.com's Health Insurance for expatriates in Thailand page.

 Doctors and hospitals often expect immediate cash payments or a high deposit from foreigners.
 Private hospitals may even ask to see proof of funds before treating you if you are not insured.